 The current avatar for conservative politics in India is no longer the generation of conservative nationalists who dominated Congress, but the BJP and allied organizations.
-This shift in venues for Indian economic conservatism has accompanied radical changes in the shape of conservative politics: from rural to urban, from defense of traditional structures to neoliberal reform and free market orientations, and from local to the transnational.
-But this shift presents a challenge to extant accounts that see deep continuities in Indian conservatism.
-This article, by excavating the relationship between conservative ideology and the political economy within which it was situated, represents an account of the relationship between ideas and their material foundations as India developed and the structures that governed its economy have shifted over time.
-Further, it has highlighted the distinct, coherent and powerful framework of ideas, beliefs and values of conservative nationalism, one that is occluded by perspectives of the Congress Party as a programmatic institution committed to Nehru’s vision of state-directed development.
+This shift in venues for Indian economic conservatism has accompanied radical changes in the shape of conservative politics: from rural to urban, from defence of traditional structures to neoliberal reform and free market orientations, and from the local to the transnational.
+But this shift presents a challenge to extant accounts, which see deep continuities in Indian conservatism.
+This article, by excavating the relationship between conservative ideology and the political economy within which it was situated, represents an account of the relationship between ideas and their material foundations, as the structures that governed its economy have shifted over time.
+Further, it has highlighted the distinct, coherent and powerful framework of ideas, beliefs and values of conservative nationalism, one that is occluded by perspectives of the Congress party as a programmatic institution committed to Nehru’s vision of state-directed development.
 By looking into the history of India’s political economy, and the ideological and political conflicts that drove it, we can craft a more sophisticated understanding of how the different epistemic communities of Indian nationalists, then and now, think about the evolving relationships between economy, state and society.

 Bibliography